sakthivijay7/BANK-ACCOUNT-MANAGEMENT-SYSTEM-USING-JAVA/README.md

 1.Transaction class had deposit() and withdraw() function 2.Initial class had balance=0.
 3.deposit() function details had ask deposit amount and date by user if enter their Amount to add Balance(Balance+DepositAmount).
-4.withdraw() function details had ask withdraw amount and date by user if enter theri Amount to minus their Balance(Balance-WithdrawAmount) if not balance print Invalid Balance.
+4.withdraw() function details had ask withdraw amount and date by user if enter theri Amount to minus their Balance(Balance-WithdrawAmount) if not enough balance popup message Invalid Balance.

 Main file:
 1.Main file ,class Bank to create an object to access the other two files like object1=User and object2=Transaction 2.Now the main file access the two files,the User class functions like call userinfo() to ask user input details and checkinfo() to the filled information provide.
-3.Insert user information to mysql database.
+3.Insert user information to MySQL database.
-4.class Transaction deposit() function to ask deposit amount with date,if entered Amount that data insert through mysql DepositDetail table.
+4.class Transaction deposit() function to ask deposit amount with date,if entered Amount that data insert through MySQL DepositDetail table.
-5.withdraw() function to ask withdraw amount with date,if entered their Amount that data insert through mysql WithdrawDetail table.
+5.withdraw() function to ask withdraw amount with date,if entered their Amount that data insert through MySQL WithdrawDetail table.

 GUI:
 JOptionPane used to user friendly GUI with 2 lines.